Baby Essentials for the First 3 Months You Can’t Forget About

 40. Short-sleeve bodysuits

-Many readers have told me how much they love these 6 pack bodysuits.
-They’re comfortable for your little one and economical!
+Many readers have told me how much they love these six-pack bodysuits.
+They’re economical and comfortable for your little one!

 I highly recommend getting a size up.
 These shrink!

-Since my daughter was born in the winter time, we didn’t use these for the first few months.
-When the late spring and summer rolled around, she was living in these!
+Since my daughter was born in the winter, we didn’t use these for the first few months.
+She was living in these when the late spring and summer rolled around!

 Mom Must Haves for the First 3 Months